A week ago, Facebook announced that they were rolling out a new feature called Lookalike Audiences to advertisers using Power Editor.

 Facebook analyzes your Custom Audience list and creates a new segment that is optimized based on either similarity or reach.

 While Custom Audiences tend to be extremely effective since they allow marketers to create highly relevant Facebook ads, effectiveness of such ads can be short-lived since the composition of that list tends to change slowly.

-For example, you could target your email list in an ad campaign with the goal of increasing your Facebook Page Likes.
+For example, you could target your email list in an ad The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. with the goal of increasing your Facebook Page Likes.
 Eventually, the people who have not yet liked your Page probably never will.

 You’ve exhausted that list, and Lookalike Audiences allows you to expand that list to reach more — and similar — users who will have similar interests.

 InsideFacebook.com reported that a travel site boasts 70 percent lower costs per action using Lookalike Audiences while an online shopping site saw 94 percent lower costs per checkout.

 Interested?
 I know I am.
 My email list is still rather modest, so this could be hugely useful for me.